albietz/python-itertools/_episodes/02-terminating-iterators.md

 ### `itertools.compress(data, selectors)`

-The `compress` sub-module is useful for filtering the first iterable with the second.
+The `compress` iterator is useful for filtering an iterable using a second iterable.
 This works by making the second iterable a list of Booleans (or ones and zeroes which amounts to the same thing).
 Here’s how it works:

 ~~~